Ad Valorem* - Ad Valorem is a Latin term meaning "according to value." An ad valorem tax is a tax based on the value of property.

 Agricultural Classification - A land taxation classification (not related to zoning) granted to properties that are used in a commercial agricultural operation.
 Applications for agricultural classification must be submitted to the Property Appraiser's Office between January 1 and March 1.

 Amendment 10 - Also known as SAVE OUR HOMES (SOH) - A constitutional amendment approved by voters in 1992 and taking effect in 1994.
 This provision limits increases in assessed value on property receiving homestead exemption to 3% or the Consumer Price Index (CPI), whichever is lower.
 CAUTION!
 When a property with the SOH cap is sold the cap and the homestead exemption are removed on December 31 of the year of the sale, and the property goes to the full appraised value.
 Taxes could be substantially higher than what the previous owner was paying.
-(On January 29, 2008, Florida citizens voted to pass Amendment 1.
-One of the provisions of Amendment 1 allows qualified property owners to "port" their Save Our Homes Cap when they move from their homesteaded property to another Florida property.
-Another provision increased the homestead exemption.
-To see how this works CLICK HERE.)
+(On January 29, 2008, Florida voters approved a new constitutional amendment that allows qualified property owners to "port" their Save Our Homes Cap when they move from their homesteaded property to another Florida property.
+Another provision increased the homestead exemption.)

 Appraisal Date - The date the assessments for a year are to be made.
 For example, if January 1 is the assessment date and a lot is vacant on that date, the lot will be assessed as vacant even though a building may be completed on it later in the year.